 5. Decorate the Christmas Tree Together

 This is another favourite childhood memory of mine.
 Whether you put up a real or artificial tree, this is a tradition the whole family will love.
-While your favourite holiday playlist is on repeat take the time to sift through your boxes of ornaments and decor while you trim the tree.
+While your favourite holiday playlist is on repeat and you have a mug of hot chocolate in your hand take the time to sift through your boxes of ornaments and decor while you trim the tree.
 You’ll have fun sharing stories and memories that are attached to certain ornaments you’ve collected over the years.
 It’s a great way to slow down and savour the season with your family.

 6. Get Cozy in Matching Christmas Jammies